ministryofjustice/technical-risk-measures/README.md

 To be included they however must:

-- Understand the context and business need for the service and has previous experience of working on the service
+- Have the skills necessary to work on it
-- Have the skills necessary to and has experience of working on it
+- Understand the context and business need for the service, from previous experience of working on the service
 - Are willing to work on it
 - Be currently working on the application or available to pick up work on the same day